Heat Network Efficiency Scheme (HNES)

 • Support a higher proportion of residential “customers in need” (as aligned with HNES Objective 2).
 For the purposes of HNES, this is defined as:

 “Dwellings supplied heat/energy by a heat network, in which a resident or residents are considered financially vulnerable and will therefore benefit significantly from reduced costs for heating or service improvements through HNES support.
-This includes any of the following categories (or equivalent) of status or accommodation type: social housing; low-income housing; customers in fuel poverty; extra care housing; care homes; supported housing”.
+This includes any of the following categories (or equivalent) of status or accommodation type: social housing; low-income housing; customers in fuel poverty; extra care housing; low-income care homes and supported housing”.

 Where applications do not include support for residential “customers in need”, or where this support (alongside evidence of how customer detriment will be improved) is not satisfactorily addressed, HNES reserves the right to reject the application.